 Seller as Client: (Single Agency)

 If a seller contracts with a broker to market the seller’s property, the broker becomes an agent of the seller; the seller is the principle, the broker’s “Client”.
-In single agency, a buyer who contacts the broker to review properties listed with the broker’s firm is the broker’s “Customer”.
+In single agency, a buyer who contacts the broker to review properties listed with the broker’s firm is a “Non-Client”.
 Though obligated to deal fairly with all parties to a transaction and to comply with all aspects of the license law, the broker is strictly accountable only to the principle (in this case, the seller).
-The customer (in this case, the buyer) represents himself or herself.
+The Non-Client (in this case, the buyer) represents himself or herself.

 The following information may not be disclosed by the agent without the seller’s permission or it would violate the agent’s fiduciary duty to the seller (Client):

 - Information about the Seller’s personal life (e.g., health, finances, happenings).

 - How long the property has been listed.